xlin29/formautofill/crawler/README.md

 # Crawler
-The crawler is ruuning on top of Selenium and an intrumented chromium/firefox.
+The crawler is runing on top of Selenium and an intrumented chromium/firefox.

 We made slight changes in browsers' source code to log the autofill information, including autofillable fields and autofill types.